thedac/charm-neutron-gateway/README.md

 Quantum supports a rich plugin/extension framework for propriety networking solutions and supports (in core) Nicira NVP, NEC, Cisco and others...

-The charm currently only supports the fully free OpenvSwitch plugin and implements the 'Provider Router with Private Networks' use case.
+The Openstack charms currently only support the fully free OpenvSwitch plugin and implements the 'Provider Router with Private Networks' use case.

 See the upstream [Quantum documentation](http://docs.openstack.org/trunk/openstack-network/admin/content/use_cases_single_router.html) for more details.